THEeLov/films/README.md

 - **Rate Films:** Users can rate any film, with average ratings calculated from all users' input.
 - **Comment System:** Engage in discussions by leaving comments on films.
 - **View Ratings:** Display average ratings for each film, reflecting all users' opinions.
+- **User Profiles:**
+  - Users can view their own profile and others' profiles.
+  - Profile includes films rated by the user and their ratings.
+  - Users can edit their profile picture and username.
+  - Comments on films display the profile picture and username of the commenter.

 ## 🧑‍💻 Technologies Used